kyungjae-lee/engineers-notebook/operating-systems/memory-partitioning.md

 * The **buddy system** compromises these two schemes.

+  * Easy to decompose and easy to recompose back together!

 * In a buddy system, memory blocks are available of size $2^K$ words, $L \le K \le U$, where

   $2^L$ = smallest size block that is allocated